 Most personal injury cases settle out of court, and many settle before a lawsuit is even filed.
 Sometimes, when an attorney sends a demand letter, the insurance company immediately negotiates a favorable settlement.
 Most states require insurance companies to respond in this matter if liability is reasonably clear.

 But typically, liability is not reasonably clear.
 For example, the insurance company may believe that the victim/plaintiff does not have enough facts to prove liability.
-Or, a lawyer, as a personal injury lawyer Brookhaven, GA turns to, may think there is a defense, such as contributory negligence.
+Or a personal injury lawyer may think there is a defense, such as contributory negligence.

 So many negligence cases follow the following pattern, at least in part.